-Oakland police evacuate downtown residents due to ‘possible incendiary device’

-Police in Oakland, California have evacuated residents from a large area downtown after finding a "possible incendiary device".

-The Oakland Police Department said on Wednesday it had closed off a 15-block area around City Hall, with bomb disposal experts from the county sheriff's department on the scene.
+FBI investigating ‘possible pipe bomb’ found outside US federal building in Oakland

+“We have not at this point been able to rule out that it’s a credible [explosive] device," he said during a press briefing on Wednesday afternoon.
+"It’s got a lot of characteristics that are concerning to us... every time we look more into what we’re dealing with, we see more problems."

+CCTV footage later showed that someone had left the device in the plant bed at around 12.30pm.
+The FBI said that person could face serious charges, according to CBS News.

-Helicopters could be heard overhead throughout the city, which neighbours San Francisco and is part of the 10-million strong San Francisco Bay Area.
+Helicopters could be heard throughout the afternoon above the the city, which is part of the 10 million strong San Francisco Bay Area.
+The 12th St Oakland metro station was also closed.

-The sheriff's department said it was investigating a "suspicious device that looked like a potential pipe bomb" found at the Ronald V Dellums Federal Building, which houses government workers.

-It is the same building where a federal agent was shot dead during the chaotic George Floyd protests in downtown Oakland in summer 2020, allegedly by a member of the extremist Boogaloo subculture.

 Register for free to continue reading

-Note: This story was updated at 18:24 on Wednesday 19 January 2022 to add new information from the police.